You are here

-Our English language intensive courses for overseas students, referred to as ELICOS, are specially designed for students like you, and you will be joining students from all over the world.
-Your tutors are experienced in teaching the language and study skills you will need at university.
+Our English language intensive courses for overseas students, know as ELICOS, are specifically designed for students like you.
+Your tutors are experienced at teaching students from all over the world the language and study skills you will need to be successful at university.

 RMIT English Worldwide offers English for Academic Purposes (EAP) classes in several modes.
 We offer classes in person for students who want to learn in Melbourne, Australia, as well as through online delivery modes for students who are studying with us offshore and in different time zones.
 Learn more about RMIT English Worldwide Academic English Online.